cbondugula/MB-2-2026/patent-applications/patent-003-federated-healthcare-rag.md

 **Claim 13**: The system of claim 1, wherein the privacy-preserving global aggregation system includes cross-border data transfer protection with automated adequacy assessments and jurisdiction-specific transfer mechanisms.

 **Claim 14**: The system of claim 1, further comprising a cultural competency aggregation system that performs federated learning for cultural adaptation of medical recommendations across multiple cultural profiles and languages.

+**Claim 15**: The system of claim 1, further comprising a federated medical education platform that enables collaborative learning across medical schools, residency programs, and continuing education institutions while maintaining privacy of educational materials and patient data.

+**Claim 16**: The system of claim 15, wherein the federated medical education platform includes privacy-preserved medical case sharing across educational institutions with automated de-identification and re-identification protocols.

+**Claim 17**: The system of claim 15, further comprising a cross-border medical licensing system that performs automated competency assessment for international medical professionals across 193 countries with jurisdiction-specific credentialing requirements.

+**Claim 18**: The system of claim 15, wherein the federated medical education platform includes culturally-adapted medical training modules for 25+ cultural profiles with traditional medicine integration including TCM, Ayurveda, Unani, Homeopathy, and Naturopathy curricula.

+**Claim 19**: The system of claim 15, further comprising a federated medical simulation system that enables distributed medical training simulations with shared learning outcomes and competency tracking across multiple institutions.

+**Claim 20**: The system of claim 15, wherein the federated medical education platform includes continuing medical education (CME) credit tracking and validation across multiple jurisdictions with automated compliance monitoring.

 DRAWINGS